-How does Back to Work Enterprise Allowance work?
+How much is Back to Work Enterprise Allowance?

-You can keep any extras from your Jobseeker’s Benefit, such as a medical card entitlement, so long as you continue to meet their conditions.
-If you’re receiving Rent Supplement, you should discuss how it may be affected with the Department of Social Protection’s representative at your local health centre before applying.
+You can also keep any extras from your Jobseeker’s Benefit, such as a medical card entitlement, as long as you continue to meet their conditions.
+If you’re receiving Rent Supplement, you should discuss how it may be affected with the Department of Social Protection’s representative at your local Intreo Centre or Social Welfare Branch Office.

-How do I qualify for Back to Work Enterprise Allowance?
+Am I eligible for Back to Work Enterprise Allowance?

-Qualifying Payments for Back to Work Enterprise Allowance:
+The qualifying payments for Back to Work Enterprise Allowance are:

 - Jobseeker’s Allowance